Espresso-Aficionados/website/recommendations/titan-grinders.md

 ## The List
 ### Conicals
-* HG1
+* HG1 and HG1-Prime
-   * Now offered by two companies, Weber Workshops and Craig Lyn.
+   * Now offered by two companies, Weber Workshops and Craig Lyn, respectively.
 Used to be Lyn Weber.
-Well sorted examples are great, the value is good, and this can be upgraded to motor drive with a WUG2 kit.
+Well sorted examples are great, the value is good, and the HG1 non-prime can be upgraded to motor drive with a WUG2 kit.
 Runs the big 3 phase robur burr.
 * HG2 and Key
    * Updated HG1 from Weber Workshops.
 Adds a gearbox or a motor setup to make life easier when grinding harder beans.
 Key includes some quality of life upgrades that may or may not work well.
 * WUG2 FAI and DAI